-8.1 New assignments in this spectrum band will be assigned through an Invitation to Apply in line with regulations developed in terms of Section 31(3) of the Act.
+8.1 This spectrum band will be assigned through an Invitation to Apply in line with regulations developed in terms of Section 31(3) of the Act.

-9 End of Transitional Arrangements
+9 Transitional Arrangements

-9.1 The Frequency Band 694 to 862 MHz is allocated on a primary basis, to the Mobile Services and Identified for International Mobile Telecommunications through Foot Note 9 (NF9) in the National Radio Frequency Plan 2021.
-Accordingly, the frequency band has been prioritised for mobile services.
+9.1 The Frequency Band 694 to 862 MHz is allocated on a Primary Basis, to the Mobile Services and Identified for International Mobile Telecommunications through Foot Note 9 (NF9) in the National Radio Frequency Plan 2021.
+Accordingly, the frequency band has been prioritised for mobile services

-10 Revocation
+10 Amendment

-10.1 Following on from the previous Section 9.1 (i.e., End of Transitional Arrangements), all Broadcasting licences are revoked by the Authority as of 1st April 2023.
+- 10.1 Following on from the previous Section 9.1 (i.e., Transitional Arrangements), all Broadcasting licences will be amended by the Authority in accordance with the Digital Migration Regulations read with Radio Frequency Migration Regulations 2013. - 10.2 The Radio Frequency Spectrum Licences issued for the use of this band shall be amended in accordance with regulation 8 of the Radio Frequency Spectrum Regulations, 2015 as amended.